manentif/Esri/samples/03_org_administrators/AdminClonePortal/readme.md

-# Stand-alone Python script to portal users groups and content
+# Stand-alone Python script to clone portal users groups and content
 This folder contains the stand-alone Python script `clone_portal.py` for the accompanying sample titled [Clone Portal users, groups and content](https://developers.arcgis.com/python/sample-notebooks/clone-portal-users-groups-and-content/)

 Running the script produces and output similar to below